Sh0g0-1758/scarlet/README.md

 Our compiler implementation draws primarily from Nora Sandler's 'How to Write a Compiler in C' guide, supplemented with concepts from the Dragon Book.
 Both resources are highly recommended for anyone studying compiler design.

-## Contributing Guidelines

-We ask all contributors to adhere to the following guidelines:

-- Please follow the Conventional Commits specification: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-- Make your changes on a separate branch.
-- Ensure that your Pull Requests (PRs) are atomic, addressing one change or feature at a time.

 ## What we do not support
 We try to be as close to the C standard as possible but there are a few features we do not support as it is in the standard because quite frankly it does not make much sense.